 Ham Cooked in Asphalt

 A restaurant in Val-de-Travers offers a remarkable recipe: ham cooked in asphalt.
+Ham cooked in asphalt was eaten by the miners.

-The asphalt mines in this valley were exploited from the beginning of the nineteenth century.
-Already in 1711, the Greek physician Eirini d’Eyrinys (1630-1730) discovered the first medical applications of this material, and he also laid the foundation for asphalt as natural cement.
-He got old with it.
+The asphalt mines in the valley were exploited from the beginning of the nineteenth century.
+Already in 1711, the Greek physician Eirini d’Eyrinys (1630-1730) discovered the first medical applications of asphalt and the use for the production of cement.